pervezalam777/todo/README.md

 # TODO application
 We need to build a basic application with following features
 - [x] hardcoded list of todo items
-- [ ] load static data for todo list item
+- [x] load static data for todo list item
+- [x] refactor code so that it has separate component with well structure

 ## Learnings